Hike on a Glacier in Iceland

 Glacier Walking will definitely be an exciting once in a lifetime experience which will leave you with great memories.

-You can easily add a hike on Sólheimajökull to our Premium South Coast Tour.
+You can easily add an easy hike on Sólheimajökull to our Premium South Coast Tour.

 So make sure you wear proper clothes, possibly three layers to keep you warm and dry, and book a Glacier Walking Tour to experience some of the magic of Icelandic nature.